vdaas/vald/docs/user-guides/configuration.md

 #### Index replica

 `gateway.lb.gateway_config.index_replica` represents how many Vald Agent pods a vector will be inserted into.
-We recommend setting it as one-third of the number of Vald Agent pods.
+The maximum value of the index replica should be one-third of the Vald Agent pods deployed.

 ```yaml
 gateway: